5 Biggest Facility Risk Management Issues For Facilities Managers

 Risk management is not just for risk managers anymore.
-For multi-site retail, restaurant and convenience store brands, facility management impacts all facets of an organization.
+For multi-site retail, restaurant and convenience store brands, facility risk is a critical component that has implications throughout the customer experience.
 With hundreds of locations, thousands of commercial contractors, and millions of customers, there are all kinds of formal and informal touchpoints outsiders have with a company.
-And there is potential risk inherent virtually everywhere.
+And there is potential risk inherent in the management of every touchpoint.

-What makes this a challenging issue for the FM professional is the diverse array of risks that the facility manager could — or should — be responsible for, regardless of stated job definitions.
+What makes this a challenging issue for the FM professional is the diverse array of risks that the facilities manager could — or should — be responsible for, regardless of stated job definitions.

 Evidenced by recent data security breaches at leading retailers, technology is certainly a risk facing organizations, though not the only one.
 But what areas of risk impact facility management?